RohanManoharan/BudgetingApp/README.md

-# BudgetingApp
+# BudgetingApp [WIP]
+Simple Full Stack web app designed to learn more about React.js, Node.js, SQL, and various libraries.
 Made Public as of January 11th, 2024

-Simple Full Stack web app designed to learn more about React.js, Node.js, SQL, and various libraries.

 ## TODO
 - Logic to set total balance